robinlioret/cv-en/docs/resume.md

 I had to learn among them !
 ///
 [//]: # (@formatter:on)

+#### Action Training Production - Stuntman

+[//]: # (@formatter:off)
+/// admonition | From 2011 to 2012 (Part time)
+    type: note
+///
+[//]: # (@formatter:on)

+As a stuntman, I was performing stunt like rolling over a moving vehicles, putting my self on fire, manipulate ( unloaded) guns and over dangerous weapons, descending viaduc on a rope, fighting scene choreographs...
+It was a time of learning in dangerous settings:

+- **Quick-thinking**: Many situation needed quick and appropriate reactions.
+I learnt how to optimize my thinking process to appropriately response to urgent situations.
+Surprisingly, I discovered that this skill was transferable to an intellectual domain like computer science.
+- **Anticipation**: However stunt often looks natural and dynamic, there is a lot of preparation ahead.
+The more the stunt is dangerous, the more we have to study and anticipate the potential accidents.
+So, I learnt how to see and prepare for the worst while hoping for the best.
+Another skill that was surprisingly easy to replicate to computer science.

 #### Drone Process - Civilian drone pilot and instructor